Catalysis: Example

 This reaction proceeds because the reaction products are more stable than the starting compound, but this decomposition is so slow that hydrogen peroxide solutions are commercially available.
-In the presence of a catalyst such as manganese dioxide this reaction proceeds much more rapidly.
+In the presence of a catalyst such as manganese dioxide, this reaction proceeds much more rapidly.
 This effect is readily seen by the effervescence of oxygen.
 The catalyst is not consumed in the reaction, and may be recovered unchanged and re-used indefinitely.
 Accordingly, manganese dioxide is said to catalyze this reaction.
 In living organisms, this reaction is catalyzed by enzymes (proteins that serve as catalysts) such as catalase.

+Another example is the effect of catalysts on air pollution and reducing the amount of carbon monoxide.
+Development of active and selective catalysts for the conversion of carbon monoxide into desirable products is one of the most important roles of catalysts.
+Using catalysts for the hydrogenation of carbon monoxide helps remove this toxic gas and produce useful materials.

 Units

 The SI derived unit for measuring the catalytic activity of a catalyst is the katal, which is quantified in moles per second.
-The productivity of a catalyst can be described by the turnover number (or TON) and the catalytic activity by the turn over frequency (TOF), which is the TON per time unit.
+The productivity of a catalyst can be described by the turnover number (TON) and the catalytic activity by the turn over frequency (TOF), which is the TON per time unit.
 The biochemical equivalent is the enzyme unit.
 For more information on the efficiency of enzymatic catalysis, see the article on enzymes.

 Catalytic reaction mechanisms

-In general, chemical reactions occur faster in the presence of a catalyst because the catalyst provides an alternative reaction mechanism (reaction pathway) having a lower activation energy than the non-catalyzed mechanism.
-In catalyzed mechanisms, the catalyst usually reacts to form an intermediate, which then regenerates the original catalyst in the process.
+In general, chemical reactions occur faster in the presence of a catalyst because the catalyst provides an alternative reaction mechanism (reaction pathway) having a lower activation energy than the noncatalyzed mechanism.
+In catalyzed mechanisms, the catalyst is regenerated.